kyma-project/test-infra/README.md

 The `test-infra` repository has the following structure:

 ```
-  ├── .github                     # Pull request and issue templates.
+  ├── .github                     # Pull request and issue templates
-  ├── development                 # Scripts used for the development of the "test-infra" repository.
+  ├── development                 # Scripts used for the development of the "test-infra" repository
-  ├── docs                        # Documentation for the test infrastructure, such as Prow installation guides.
+  ├── docs                        # Documentation for the test infrastructure, such as Prow installation guides
-  └── prow                        # Installation scripts for Prow on the production cluster.
+  └── prow                        # Installation scripts for Prow on the production cluster

 ```